ProLoser/awesome-lifehacks/Fashion.md

 Beauty is in the eye of the beholder

 ## Life is too short for matching socks
+All my socks either match identically or uniformly do not match each other.
+I also switched 100% to gym underwear so I'm always ready for a sweaty day at Disneyland

 ## Shoe Laces
 I take time to tie my shoes. after covid, it's a luxury I like to embrace and enjoy the ritual of.